datakid/django-tutorial/tute_2.rst

             return '%s, %s' % (self.last, self.first)

-Note that the ordering of the functions and the Meta class don't matter, only the indentation does.
-Traditionally we keep them ordered for readability, and the order I choose is: Meta, __special_functions__, normal_functions with the last two being alphabetically ordered internally.
+Note that the ordering of the methods and the Meta class don't matter, only the indentation does.
+Traditionally we keep them ordered for readability, and the order I choose is: Meta, __special_methods__, normal_methods with the last two being alphabetically ordered internally.

 Now that we have two solutions in place, let's add some extra authors so that